 The Wilson Center invites scholars, practitioners, journalists and public intellectuals to take part in its flagship Fellowship Program and to take advantage of the opportunity to engage actively in the Center’s national mission.
 The Center awards approximately 20-22 residential fellowships through its annual international fellowship competition.
 Fellows will be affiliated with one of the Wilson Center programs/projects and are encouraged to interact with policy makers in Washington, D.C. as well as with Wilson Center staff who are working on similar research and topics.

 There are also grants specifically designed to encourage collaborative research once relationships have been established with international scholars.
 For example, Hong Kong has a set of grants available specifically for collaborative research projects with scholars in mainland China, the US, Germany, France, Spain, Netherlands or the UK.

-NOTE: NCA’s Request for Proposal Tracker is a good general resource for Communication scholars which is quite broad.
+NOTE: NCA’s Request for Proposal Tracker is a good, broad general resource for grants relevant to Communication scholars.